 But seriously, while that's my job and I love it, there's more to me than that.
 For those who are so inclined, since many seem to be, I've spelled out the "how" here & in "What I'm doing with my life".
 Otherwise, you can scroll down to "Snapshots", as well as the other profile categories, to get to know the Mike behind the mic.

-Also, I'm not paying for an account on here, so I can't see "Who Likes Me", so if you rate me highly, please send me a message.
+Also, I'm not paying for an account on here, so I can't see "Who Likes Me", so if you "Like" me, please send me a message.
 If you don't know what to say or you're really shy, you can just copy and paste this paragraph, and I can take it from there. :)

 Back to the good stuff!
 Currently, I host and produce my own talk show.
 I do interviews with celebrities (phone, Skype, and in person) and highlight unique spots around the Chicago area that have a touch of celebrity.
 I *don't* do or talk gossip, nor do I follow people around with a camera (a la "TMZ", "Access Hollywood", or any of those rags).